pmar35/logistics-and-supply-chain-analytics/README.md

-# demand-forecasting
+# Logistics and Supply Chain Analytics
-Time series forecasting using ARIMA and Holt-Winters.
+**demand-forecasting** Time series forecasting using ARIMA and Holt-Winters